s-moshe/Dawgdealz/dawgdealz/docs/evaluation.md

 **SUS Testing**

-Surveyed 14 users who tested the app via a 10-item questionnaire Provides a measure of a user’s perception of the app’s usability 9 users tested on IOS and 5 users tested on Android Collected written feedback on user experience (from users who consented on having their responses shared)
+- Surveyed 14 users who tested the app via a 10-item questionnaire
+- Provides a measure of a user’s perception of the app’s usability
+- 9 users tested on IOS and 5 users tested on Android
+- Collected written feedback on user experience (from users who consented on having their responses shared)

 **Our Results**

 **SUS Score:**
-Average = 84
+Average = 84,
 Median = 86

 **Learnability SubScore:**
-Average = 84
+Average = 84,
 Median = 94

-**Learnability SubScore:**
+**Usability SubScore:**
-Average = 84
+Average = 84,
 Median = 89

 #**What does this SUS score mean?**